 Todd Bryant is our language technology specialist.
 His office is in Bosler 005, and he would be happy to discuss integrating any of academic technology’s resources into your language course including language exchanges, blogs, podcasts, and video projects.

-If you are interested in having your students practice via Skype as part of a language exchange, The Mixxer Language Exchange site can connect your students during or outside of class with a native speaker.
+If you are interested in having your students practice via Zoom as part of a language exchange, The Mixxer Language Exchange site can connect your students during or outside of class with a native speaker.

 Blogging and Multimedia Projects